 Accurate HS code classification is crucial for determining the correct tariffs, ensuring regulatory compliance, and avoiding delays at customs.
 Several key properties affect HS code classification for vehicles:

-1. Engine Type & Fuel
+1. Engine Type and Fuel

-- Gasoline vs. Diesel vs. Hybrid vs. Electric (EVs have a separate subheading under 8703.90).
+- Gasoline vs. Diesel vs. Hybrid vs. Electric (EVs have a separate subheading under 8703.80).

 - Emission Standards (some countries impose different tariffs for eco-friendly vehicles).

-2. Vehicle Weight & Axles
+2. Vehicle Weight and Axles

 - Light trucks vs. heavy-duty cargo trucks fall under different 8704 subcategories.